canonical/pycloudlib/docs/clouds/qemu.md

 Under the hood, Pycloudlib uses the QEMU Machine Protocol (QMP) to interact with running VMs.
-While this is generally meant to be an implementation detail, if needed,the socket file may be found in the `working_dir` with the name `qmp-socket`.
+While this is generally meant to be an implementation detail, if needed, the socket file may be found in the `working_dir` with the name `qmp-socket`.

 A `QEMU Monitor` interface is not exposed.